 What Other Diets are My Recipes Suitable For?

-Not everyone who likes my recipes is following the South Beach Diet, so I try to make my blog useful for people following other types of diet as well.
+I try to make my blog useful for people following many types of carb-conscious diets.
 You can use photo-index pages for the following diet types:

-South Beach Diet Phase One Recipes for Phase One of the South Beach Diet.
+South Beach Diet Phase One Recipes for Phase One of the original South Beach Diet.

 Can be Paleo Dairy-Free and Grain-Free recipes that are Paleo or Whole 30 or which can be with specific ingredient changes.